Links

 *WomensMinistryToolbox.com Cyndee Ownbey created the Women’s Ministry Toolbox website to provide resources and support for those ministering to women.
 This is my go-to resource.
 If I’m looking for an idea, a resource or some inspiration, I go to Women’s Ministry Toolbox first!
 When I read her blogs, I find that she expresses what she has learned in a way that inspires me.
 If you need something, she probably has it or can direct you to it, or she has blogged about it.
 She covers a wide range of women’s ministry topics–from prayer and Bible study, to leadership, women’s events and missions.
 You NEED to check out this comprehensive women’s ministry website: www.womensministrytoolbox.com

-*Group.com This website is familiar to anyone who works with youth, but they actually have resources for adult ministries also.
-Check out their resources for women, including leadership training materials, retreat resources and ideas for crafts and events at http://www.group.com/womens-ministry
+*Group.com The Group website is familiar to anyone who works with youth, but they actually have resources for adult ministries also.
+Check out their resources for women, including leadership training materials, retreat resources and ideas for crafts and events at: http://www.group.com/womens-ministry

 Women’s Leadership

-*Jill Briscoe has a heart for women’s ministry and women’s ministry leaders as well as pastor’s wives.
-Her website at http://justbetweenus.org addresses women’s issues but has a special section just for ministry leaders.
+*JustBetweenUs.org Jill Briscoe has a heart for women’s ministry and women’s ministry leaders as well as pastor’s wives.
+She addresses women’s issues, but has a special section just for ministry leaders.
+Check out her website at: http://justbetweenus.org

 *ReviveOurHearts.com is a website for Christian women.
-There are many resources available by Nancy Leigh DeMoss and Susan Hunt, and some of these address women in ministry.
-Check out http://www.reviveourhearts.com.
+There are many resources available by Nancy Leigh DeMoss and Susan Hunt, and many of these specifically target women in ministry.
+Check out: http://www.reviveourhearts.com

 Women’s Event Themes